Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 Neem oil is derived from the seeds of the neem tree.
 You can buy neem oil at your local nursery.
 It coats the leaves preventing the spores from taking root.
 It also kills aphids.
 You will need to spray your roses with neem oil every one to two weeks during the growing season depending on how often it rains.
 Make sure you coat both the top and the undersides of all the leaves on your bushes.

-This DIY solution has also been reported as a deer repellent.
+- Milk: This DIY solution has also been reported as a deer repellent.
 Mix 1 part milk with 2 parts water and spray weekly.
 The lactoferrin in the milk acts as a natural fungicide.
 You need to use cow’s milk.
-Other kinds of milk such as soy milk or almond milk do not contain lactoferrin.
+Non-dairy milk such as soy milk or almond milk do not contain lactoferrin.

 Black spot is the scourge of the rose garden.
 Keep the garden free of debris, be careful how you water and at the first signs of the disease, try neem oil or another homemade spray.